Roles and Responsibilities

 - Be prepared to contribute, in person or by phone, to team formation meeting at the end of evaluations to give additional insights.

 Next season’s coaches

-	- Attend evaluation information meeting in February.
+- Attend the evaluation information meeting in February.

-	- Bring list of desired players to team formation meeting along with

-	notes/opinions on other players.
-These will be compared with independent

-	evaluator observations, in-season evaluations from the Club Technical staff,

-	and completed end-of-season Player Assessment forms from last season’s

-	coaches in consultation with the Technical Director.
+- Bring a list of desired players to team formation meeting along with notes/opinions on other players.
+These will be compared with independent evaluator observations, in-season evaluations from the Club Technical staff, and completed end-of-season Player Assessment forms from last season’s coaches in consultation with the Technical Director.

-	At the evaluations, it is the parent’s job to ensure that players arrive on

-	time and with the necessary equipment (boots, shin pads, jacket, water,

-	etc.), and to prepare them for the evaluation process.
+At the evaluations, it is the parent’s job to ensure that players arrive on time and with the necessary equipment (boots, shin pads, jacket, water, etc.), and to prepare them for the evaluation process.